2/Lieutenant (Major) Richard Harry BOLTON – (‘D’ Company)

 On 25th July 1918 Richard married Maria Julienne Jaqueline Tullen (left).
 Maria was from Flanders, Belgium, a Nurse working with the internees.
 They married in Holland whilst Richard was still in an internment camp at the end of his four years as a prisoner-of-war.

-They had five children, Mary Julienne Grace, Patricia Ann Yvonne, Richard Albert Paul [‘Bert’] (see Footnote below), Margaret Ruth and Frank.
+They had five children, Mary Julienne Grace, Patricia Ann Yvonne Gale, Richard Albert Paul [‘Bert’] (see Footnote below), Margaret Ruth and Frank.

-Not long after his discharge from the Army, Richard, his wife and eldest children, Mary and Patricia, emigrated and his Medal Index Card (c.
+His Medal Index Card (c.
 1922) shows a home address of Glendalough, Noggerup, Western Australia.
 (Glendalough about 5 miles [8 kms.] from the centre of Perth – nowadays a suburb.)
-[N.B.
-2nd child, Patricia, was born in the June quarter 1921 in Kingston, Surrey; 3rd child, Richard, was born 1st March 1923 at Bunbury, Western Australia.]
+Their 2nd child, Patricia, was born in the June quarter 1921; 3rd child, Richard, was born 1st March 1923 at Bunbury, Western Australia, and Margaret was born 3rd March 1929 also in Western Australia.

 Australian Electoral Rolls show that in 1936 the family was living at Mount Leonora, Kalgoorlie, Western Australia, and in 1943 at Greenough, Kalgoorlie, Western Australia.
 Richard died in Hospital, in Sydney, New South Wales, Australia, on 29th June 1950.
 His wife, Maria, died on 15th September 1964 in Perth, Western Australia.